peterhellberg/clone/README.md

 Usage of clone:
   -base string
-    	The base directory to clone into (default "/home/peter/Code/GitHub") -name string
+    	The base directory to clone into (default "/home/peter/Code") -name string
-    	The name to use for the project, if blank use GitHub name
+    	The name to use for the project, if blank use repo name
 ```

 > [!Tip]